DhammaCharts/DhammaVault/content/notes/4 Noble Truths/8-Fold Path.md

 ---
-tags :
+title: "8-Fold Noble Path"
+tag:
-  - path
+- Truth
-  - truth
+- Path
 ---

-# 8-Fold Noble Path

 The **Noble 8-Fold Path** is composed of :